mallworth/TerminalStats/README.md

 Description: This program enhances the macOS terminal interface by displaying an ASCII Apple logo and system hardware statistics.

 Instructions: In your TerminalStats directory, type `gcc -o terminal_stats main.c` to compile the program.
 Then type `sudo mv terminal_stats /usr/local/bin` to move the program so it can be executed from any location in your terminal environment.
 Navigate to Terminal settings (`⌘,`) and drag terminal_profile.terminal into your terminal profiles list.
+Set this profile to default.
+Add GLASS_TTY_VT220.ttf to Font Book and change to this font in the Text tab.
 Go to the Shell tab, enable 'Run Command', and type `printf "\033c" && terminal_stats`.
 Now the terminal_stats program will be run anytime you open a new terminal window, and can be re-run by typing `terminal_stats`.

 Author: Max Allworth-Miles